jaronoff/gd_pres/README.md

-# A Presentation in Reveal.JS for presenting portfolio at FTI Consulting.
+# A Presentation in Reveal.JS for presenting portfolio at General Dynamics.